MC2 Monadnock Graduate

 Interview with Patty Cressy

-I’ve really enjoyed my first semester at Husson.
-My favorite part is learning skills that I will use as a nurse about things that will help me be a nurse.
-I hate writing papers that aren’t interesting or related to my major.
-It’s just stupid and frankly a waste of my time.
+I really enjoyed my time at Husson.
+My favorite part was learning skills that I would use as a nurse.
+I hated writing papers that weren’t interesting or related to my major.
+I thought it was just stupid and frankly a waste of my time.

 What is your favorite memory from MC2?

 My favorite memories are centered around The Mysteries of the CES Fall Forum in Boston.
 For example: What exactly happened to the MC2 kids during second part of the Youth Forum?
 What was the man’s name that chased Jessica and me down the streets of Boston at 10:00 PM?
 How many gallons of soda did Andy drink?
 And where DID all that soda come from?

 Probably about 75% of the moments that I spent with Chris O’Connor

 Who from MC2 has had the greatest impact on you, and why?

 Robyn was the first person to help me figure out how to use problem-solving by helping me identify a problem and the best solution.

 What was the biggest challenge you faced in the transition from MC2 to Husson?

 Prioritizing and working on a lot of different assignments at once.
 After about a month at school, I had a week where all of my classes had tests and I had a paper and a project due.
 I had trouble figuring out what to work on first and how to find the time to work on everything.
 At MC2, I could figure out what was the important project and work on it until it was done, then start the next one.
 When I got to college, I had a hard time figuring out how to work on a bunch of assignments and study for tests simultaneously instead of doing them one at a time or having flexible deadlines.